Reduced probability densities of long-lived metastable states as those of distributed thermal systems: possible experimental implications for supercooled fluids: Applications to Experimental data: predictions and estimates

-Using Eq. (\ref{Qavglong}), we may further also take $Q$ to be coarse grained potential energy contributions or local stress components.
-This will similarly allow us to self-consistently interpret mean potential energy densities, stresses, and the like as their respective weighted averages over a distribution of local equilibrium solid-like crystalline and equilibrium liquid type contributions.
+Using Eq. (\ref{Qavglong}), we may further also take $Q$ to be potential energy contributions or local stress components.
+Given, e.g., a local atomic configuration, we may evaluate each of the (short range) local contributions to its energy density.
+By virtue of being a sum of such local terms, the local energy density satisfies Eq. (\ref{Qavglong}).
+For instance, short range potential energy contributions associated with the local atomic configurations must, self consistently, match those given by the conditional probability $P$.
+Thus, e.g., Eq. (\ref{pp'}) implies that the distribution of local pair interaction energies is broadened by comparison to that in the equilibrium system by the conditional probabilities $P$.
+Such considerations will allow us to self consistently interpret general local mean potential energy densities, stresses, and the like as their respective weighted averages over a distribution of local equilibrium solid-like crystalline and equilibrium liquid type contributions.

 Interestingly, the temperature ($T_A$) beyond which strong deviations from Arrhenius dynamics is consistent with the scaling relation \cite{critical}

 The physical intuition underlying Eq. (\ref{TA:eqn}) is similar to the one that we employed for the specific heat (Eq. (\ref{scale-c-peak})).
 That is, given the distribution of Eq. (\ref{cluster}), as it being cooled down, the system will start ``sense'' the equilibrium solid-like states at a temperature $T_A$ where $T_{A} - \sigma_{T_A} (= T_{A}(1- \overline{A})) = T_{melt}$ yielding Eq. (\ref{TA:eqn}).
 Empirically, as its temperature drops below a crossover temperature $T_A$, the supercooled fluid starts to develop structural correlations.
 These correlations are seen by, e.g., an increasing icosahedral backbone in simulated metallic fluids (Figure \ref{fig:ClusterLength}) as found by Voronoi analysis \cite{Ryan1,Ryan2} as well as an increased elastic rigidity evinced by the ability to resist shear over growing length scales (the supercooled fluid ``shear penetration depth'' \cite{structure_ML,shear1,shear2}), see Figure \ref{Lengthscale.}, as the system is progressively supercooled to lower temperatures \cite{shear1,shear2}.